How to Cook: The Complete Guide for Beginners (2026)

 Knife Skills

-• Curl fingers under when holding food
+• Curl your fingers inward

-• Use a rocking motion when chopping
+• Use a rocking motion

-• Keep knives sharp
+• Keep your knife sharp

 Measuring Ingredients

-• Use dry measuring cups for dry ingredients
+• Use dry cups for dry ingredients

-• Use liquid measuring cups for liquids
+• Use liquid cups for liquids

-• Level off dry ingredients with a straight edge
+• Level off ingredients

-• Follow recipe measurements exactly when baking
+• Follow measurements carefully

 Simple Recipes to Start With

-1. Boil water in a large pot
+1. Boil water

-2. Add salt when water boils
+2. Add salt

-3. Cook pasta according to package
+3. Cook pasta

-4. Heat jarred sauce in a pan
+4. Heat sauce

-5. Combine and serve
+5. Combine

 Easy Scrambled Eggs

-1. Crack eggs into bowl and whisk
+1. Crack eggs into a bowl and whisk

-2. Heat pan over medium heat
+2. Heat the pan over medium heat

 3. Add butter or oil